-- The waiting list for work seems to have no structure
+The waiting list for work has no structure

 I arrived at North Bundy Backpackers with the promise of starting work the following day.
 I was hoping to save a lot of money whilst ticking off the required 88 days for my second year visa.

 At North Bundy Backpackers everybody starts work on the cherry tomato farm until a “real” job becomes available.
-It took me 4 days to receive a better-paid job, some people waited over 2 weeks and others have started a good-paying job on their first day.
-It all depends on the supply of workers and the demand of the farm jobs available.
-It’s almost inevitable that you will spend some days picking cherry tomatoes.
+It took me 4 days to receive a better-paid job, some people waited over 2 weeks and others started a good-paying job on their first day.
+It all depends on the supply of workers and the demand of the farmers.
+It’s inevitable that you will spend some days picking cherry tomatoes.
 I completed 22 days on the cherry tomato farm and 66 days on my allocated farm.

 “MicroAdventure” is a term coined by Alastair Humphreys.
 Alastair campaigns for everyone to embrace the outdoors and have an adventure regardless of their location, free time or financial situation.
 A Microadventure is just that; a small adventure that requires little planning or equipment.

 “Adventure is a loose word, a spirit of trying something new, trying something difficult.
 Going somewhere different, leaving your comfort zone.
 Above all, adventure is about enthusiasm, ambition, open-mindedness and curiosity.
 If this is true then “adventure” is not only crossing deserts and climbing mountains.
 Adventure can be found everywhere, every day and it is up to us to seek it out.
 Adventure is a state of mind.”
 Alastair Humphreys